fj-navarro/frontiers_blog/content/posts/augmented-intelligence-blending-human-machine-capabilities/index.md

 ---
-title: Augmented Intelligence - Blending Human-Machine Capabilities
+title: Augmented Intelligence, Blending Human-Machine Capabilities
 date: "2024-03-14"
-description: In the era of data-driven decision-making, businesses are increasingly turning to Artificial Intelligence (AI) to gain insights, streamline processes, and enhance competitiveness.
-However, as AI systems become more complex and pervasive, the need for transparency and accountability in their decision-making processes has become paramount.
+description: As we stand at the frontier of technological advancements, augmented intelligence emerges not as a replacement for human ingenuity, but as a potent ally that enhances our capabilities.
 imageAltAttribute: Augmented Reality
 image: images/augmented-reality.jpg
 tags: